better-internet/radworks-docs/docs/community/05_rad_token.md

     title="Governance"
     cta="Read more here"
   >
-    Radworks is community-run and all aspects of the network are governed by RAD holders.
+    Radworks is community-run: all aspects of the network are governed by RAD holders.
 RAD holders can vote on Radworks Governance Proposals (RGPs) to distribute funds from the Treasury, improve the network, and manage critical system parameters.
   </Button>
   <Button
     href=""
     title="Incentivization"
     cta="Coming soon!"
   >
-    [INSERT FINAL TEXT]
+    The Radworks Seed Network (RSN) is a decentralized network of seed node operators providing storage and retrieval services for the Radicle network.
+The RAD token will be used to reward seed nodes that provide these services to the RSN.
   </Button>
 </Grid>